Mirvish Productions: Television

 In 2008, Mirvish Productions partnered Andrew Lloyd Webber to produce a reality talent competition series, How Do You Solve a Problem Like Maria?, based on the 2006 BBC One series of the same name.
 The series aimed to find a Canadian actress to play Maria von Trapp in the 2008 Andrew Lloyd Webber and David Mirvish revival of Rodgers and Hammerstein's The Sound of Music in Toronto.
 The series premiered June 15, 2008, on CBC Television, and ended July 28, 2008.
 Elicia MacKenzie was named the winner, and played the lead role in the Canadian production.
 The runner-up, Janna Polzin, was later named the alternate Maria for the same production.

 In 2012, Mirvish Productions again partnered with Webber to produce another reality talent competition series, Over the Rainbow.
-This series, which premiered in September 2012 on CBC Television, was to find a Canadian actress to play the lead role of Dorothy in a North American production of Andrew Lloyd Webber's stage musical adaptation of The Wizard of Oz.
+This series, which premiered in September 2012 on CBC, was to find a Canadian actress to play the lead role of Dorothy in a North American production of Andrew Lloyd Webber's stage musical adaptation of The Wizard of Oz.
 On November 5, 2012, Danielle Wade was named the winner.
 She originated the role of Dorothy at the Ed Mirvish Theatre in December 2012, as well as the subsequent North American tour.

 Despite not winning the series, other contestants have gone on to perform lead roles in Canadian engagements of shows produced by Mirvish.
 The runner-up, Stephanie LaRochelle, made her Mirvish debut in the Canadian production of Dear Evan Hansen at the Royal Alexandra Theatre in 2019, when she was cast in the lead role of Zoe Murphy.
 The second runner-up, AJ Bridel, also made her Mirvish debut in the lead role of Lauren in the Canadian production of Kinky Boots in 2015 at the Royal Alexandra Theatre.